Not all Microsoft partners are created equally - and price should not be the deciding factor in your selection.

 It’s an understatement to say that Microsoft licensing is complex.
 For every product there are multiple licences, giving access to various features and functionality.
 And prices for these licences can vary considerably.

-If your partner doesn’t fully understand the licensing they’re providing, you can easily become over-licensed, paying for more features than you actually require.
+If your partner doesn’t fully understand the licensing they’re providing, you can easily become over-licensed, paying for more features than you require.
 On the other side of the coin, the partner that promises to get you the cheapest licensing may do so at the cost of functionality your users could actually benefit from.
 Choosing a partner, therefore, that understands both your licensing and your organisation’s requirements can ensure you have the perfect alignment.

 Working with a partner on licensing can also unlock further cost benefits.
 A good partner won’t add margin on licences (in contrast to buying direct) so licensing should cost the same as buying direct from Microsoft.
 They can also provide discount for bulk purchases, gain access to special offers and provide special licensing to match charity or educational statuses.